 This chapter explains how to perform various tasks using the appropriate CLU, but it does not describe the CLU in detail.
-For a complete, detailed description of all the CLU utilities, see Appendix B, Command Line Utilities (on page B-1).
+For a complete, detailed description of the CLU, see Appendix B, Command-Line Utilities (on page B-1).

 Configuring a Subscriber Management Solution